 It’s also worth noting that crushed garlic, like cinnamon, has a similar effect.
 Ground garlic is just as ubiquitous as cinnamon, and you can get some right now from your local grocer if you want to.

-The main concept is to scatter crushed garlic in strategic locations near your patio deck.
+The main concept is to scatter crushed garlic strategically near your patio deck.
 This will warn bees to stay away, and they will want to get as far away from your patio deck area as possible.

 Spreading crushed garlic along the edge of the patio deck is a good idea, but you may also place some directly on the deck for safety.
-This is something you can do fast, and it shouldn’t need you to go out of your way to accomplish it.
+But, again, this is something you can do fast, and it shouldn’t need you to go out of your way to accomplish it.

 Anyone looking for a quick remedy to a bee problem near a patio deck may appreciate the use of crushed garlic or cinnamon.
 Both ways work flawlessly, and you may use either without spending a fortune.